oriuminc/function_mock/README.md

 * Some general clean up work in `function_mock` to separate some of its functionality.
 * Some more documentation for where to put the framework code if using Drupal, or straight PHP.
 * Documentation for error scenarios, plus some additional tests.

+## License

+This projected is licensed under the terms of the MIT license.